CrashyProjects/TTSVoiceSampler/README.md

 ![Add voice on Windows 10](/docs/addVoice.png)

 If you're using Linux, there are various ways to obtain additional TTS voices depending on your distribution.
+Remeber that this script is designed for Windows, if you plan to use this script on a Linux distribution, note that it is unlikely to work as expected.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.